Street view of central Panevėžys

 The city was heavily damaged in both world wars and rebuilt under Soviet planning, which means the centre has a grid-like structure with wide boulevards rather than a medieval maze.
 This actually makes it very pleasant to navigate on foot or by bicycle.
 The riverside parklands are the city's green spine, and on a warm day they fill with walkers, cyclists, and families in a way that gives a clear and unposed picture of ordinary Lithuanian life.

 The main reason visitors seek out Panevėžys is the Juozas Miltinis Drama Theatre, and this reputation is entirely deserved.
 Miltinis founded the theatre in 1940 after training in Paris under the influential director Charles Dullin.
 He developed a distinctive acting method that emphasised psychological depth and ensemble work, and the theatre became internationally renowned during the Soviet period when Lithuanian drama was one of the few forms of cultural expression that could speak with some freedom.
-Seeing a production here remains one of the most distinctive cultural experiences available in Lithuania.
+Seeing a production here remains one of the most distinctive cultural evenings available in Lithuania.

 The Aukštaitija gateway